 If you are not a frequent trekker, you can rent trekking poles from Indiahikes.
 This will save you from the trouble of packing your pole as you can collect it directly from the basecamp.

-So these are some tips to pack your trekking pole for your next trek.
-Let us know if you have any other hacks to pack your trekking pole in the comments!
+These are some tips to pack your trekking poles for your next trek.
+Let us know if you have any other tips or hacks in the comments section below!